 - This technique is vital during live incident response scenarios.

-.
-These utilities allow you to filter, manipulate, and format log data dynamically, making it easier to extract actionable insights.
+Moreover, enhance tail workflows by processing its output with powerful text-processing tools like awk and sed.
+These utilities let you filter, manipulate, and format log data dynamically, making it easier to extract useful insights.

 Scenario 1: Extracting Specific Fields from Log Data